LC Interpreting Services is now SignNexus!

 Growing up, I witnessed the struggles my mother and other deaf individuals endured when trying to perform everyday activities such as going to the bank or a doctors appointment.
 I am so grateful to live in this progressive time where the rights of disabled people are recognized and protected by the law.
 While the ADA definitely improved the quality of life for those with disabilities, I realize that we still have a long road ahead.
 My young deaf nieces deserve the same freedoms and opportunities to thrive that hearing children have.
 They deserve to live in a world where people do not judge or reject them just because they use another language.
 When I think of the world I want my nieces and children to grow up in, I know that the fight for equality has only just begun.

-LCIS is thrilled to partner with Innovative Inclusion, LLC to offer ADA Compliance Consulting for businesses and organizations.
-The Innovative Inclusion ADA Compliance Consulting program works in conjunction with relevant stakeholders and committee of Deaf advisors to assist organizations with reducing legal risk and ensuring that their business has all the tools for success when working with Deaf/ HoH customers, clients, or employees.
+LCIS is thrilled to offer ADA Compliance Consulting for businesses and organizations.
+Our ADA Compliance Consulting program works in conjunction with relevant stakeholders and committee of Deaf advisors to assist organizations with reducing legal risk and ensuring that their business has all the tools for success when working with Deaf/ HoH customers, clients, or employees.